run-ai/docs/docs/developer/rest-auth.md

 Run:ai APIs are accessed using _bearer tokens_.
 A token can be obtained in several ways:

 * When logging into the Run:ai user interface, you enter an email and password (or authenticated via single sign-on) which are used to obtain a token.
 * When using the Run:ai command-line, you use a Kubernetes profile and are authenticated by pre-running `runai login` (or oc login with OpenShift).
-The command attachs a token to the profile and allows you access to Run:ai functionality.
+The command attaches a token to the profile and allows you access to Run:ai functionality.
 * When using Run:ai APIs, you need to create an __Application__ through the Run:ai user interface.
 The Application is created with specific roles and contains a _secret_.
 Using the secret you can obtain a token and use it within subsequent API calls.